HEP-DL/root2hdf5/README.md

     * This assumes that data is stored in trees in the parent directory.
 The trees themselves must contain primitives or ntuples in the branches.

+## TODO:

+* Create the metadata description schema for each file
+* Convert over a LArCV file
+* Convert over a b2 file
+* Convert over a bland ttree file.

+Hopefully the conversion scheme should work for each one.